7 Best Food Tracking Apps to Help You Achieve Your Health and Fitness Goals

 MyNetDiary

-Founded in 2005 with over 30 million users, MyNetDiary has quietly built one of the most complete nutrition trackers available.
-Its 2M+ food database is staff-verified (2,000-4,000 foods reviewed daily), and it tracks 108 nutrients -- more than any competitor.
-In our week-long logging speed test (127 entries), it needed just 711 actions versus 1,035 for MyFitnessPal: 46% less effort.
+Founded in 2005 with over 30 million users, this app has quietly built one of the most complete nutrition trackers available.
+Its 2M+ food database is staff-verified (2,500 to 3,500 staff-verified foods daily), and it tracks 108 nutrients — more than any competitor.
+In our week-long logging speed test (127 entries), it needed just 711 actions — MyFitnessPal required 46% more actions to log the same foods.

 Key Features of MyNetDiary

 108 nutrients from a 2M+ verified database (USDA/NCC sources).
-AI Coach (Premium Plus) delivers personalized guidance based on your actual data.
+AI Coach (Premium Plus) delivers personalized guidance based on your actual data, including your calorie budget and macronutrient targets.
 AI Restaurant Menu Scan reads any menu and recommends choices.
-AI Meal Scan and AI Meal Suggest round out the AI toolkit.
-Built-in GPS exercise tracking, 8 pre-built diet plans (keto, Mediterranean, DASH, and more), intermittent fasting tracking, community with groups and recipe sharing, shopping list, voice logging, auto-logging, future meal planning, and Professional Connect -- a free platform for dietitians and coaches.
+Meal Scan and AI Meal Suggest round out the AI toolkit.
+Exercise tracking, water tracking, 8 pre-built diet plans (keto, Mediterranean, DASH, and more), intermittent fasting tracking, community with groups and recipe sharing, shopping list, voice logging, auto-logging, future meal planning, nutrition labels display for any food, and Professional Connect — a free platform for dietitians and coaches.

 Advantages